 How to Handle a Request for Salary Information

 Unfortunately, if you want to be considered for the position, it will be hard to refuse a request for salary documentation.
-What you can do though, is ask if the employer is considering making an offer.
+What you can do, however, is ask if the employer is considering making an offer.
 If the answer isn't positive, you can say you would prefer to wait until an offer was pending.
-You could also ask for average salaries for similar positions at the company, so, you have an idea of a salary to expect.
+You could also ask for average salaries for similar positions at the company, so you have an idea of a salary to expect.

 How to Get Copies of W-2 Forms